 The keys to controlling risk factors are regular exercise, good nutrition, and smoking cessation.
 Losing 5 to 10 percent of your weight can lower your chances of developing coronary heart disease or having a stroke.
 If you weigh 200 pounds, this means losing only 10 pounds.
-Lifestyle changes are number one on the list.
+Lifestyle changes are number one on the list of preventive measures.
 Medications and even surgery may be required once heart disease develops.

 Metabolic Syndrome is a group of obesity-related risk factors for coronary heart disease and diabetes.
-A person must have three or more of the following risk factors:
+To be diagnosed with metabolic syndrome, a person must have three or more of the following risk factors:

 A person with metabolic syndrome is twice as likely to develop coronary heart disease and five times more likely to develop type 2 diabetes.
 Approximately 27% of Americans have this syndrome.
 It is also strongly linked to obesity, especially abdominal obesity.
 This kind of obesity carries high risks such as raising blood pressure and triglycerides, lowering good cholesterol and contributing to insulin resistance.Individuals who are overweight or obese and have this syndrome should lose 10% of their body weight and engage in at least 30 minutes of moderate-intensity exercise a day.

 Cancer risk is increased with being overweight.
 Cancer occurs when cells in one part of the body, such as the colon, grow abnormally and out of control.
-These cells sometimes spread to other parts of the body, like the liver.
-Cancer is the second leading cause of death in the United States.Being overweight is linked to the development of many types of cancer including colon, esophagus, kidney, plus uterine, and postmenopausal breast cancer in women.
-Gaining weight during adulthood increases these cancers even if the weight gain does not lead to being overweight or obese.
+These cells sometimes spread to other parts of the body, such as the liver.
+Cancer is the second leading cause of death in the United States.Being overweight is linked to the development of many types of cancer including colon, esophagus, and kidney, plus uterine and postmenopausal breast cancer in women.
+Gaining weight during adulthood increases the likelihood of developing these cancers even if the weight gain does not lead to being overweight or obese.
 It is not known how being overweight affects cancer risk.
 One theory is that fat cells make hormones that affect cell growth and lead to cancer.
-Eating and physical activity habits that lead to being overweight may also contribute.
+Poor eating and physical activity habits that lead to being overweight may also contribute.

 Avoiding weight gain may prevent the development of cancer.
 Losing weight, healthy eating, and physical activities may lower cancer risk.

-Osteoarthritis is a common joint disorder that causes bone and cartilage (tissue that protects the joints) to wear away most often in the knees, hips, and lower back.
+Osteoarthritis is a common joint disorder that causes bone and cartilage (tissue that protects the joints) to wear away, most often in the knees, hips, and lower back.
 Extra weight puts pressure on both.
-Plus people with more body fat may have higher levels of substances that cause inflammation in the joints, raising the risk of osteoarthritis.
-Weight loss of at least 5 pounds may decrease stress on the body areas mentioned above.
+In addition, people with more body fat may have higher levels of substances that cause inflammation in the joints, raising the risk of osteoarthritis.
+Weight loss of at least five pounds may decrease stress on the body areas mentioned above.